 The PTA reading program coordinator identifies and organizes these author visits to Glebe, and also arranges to sell their books (signed) at a reduced rate in advance of event.

-Glebe students are excited about our upcoming visit by author Hena Khan.
+During the 2018-2019 school year, Glebe students were also very excited about the visit by author Hena Khan.

 On her website (www.henakhan.com), she provides some details about herself:

 “I’m a Pakistani-American Muslim who was born and raised in Maryland, and enjoy sharing and writing about my culture and religion.
 I’ve also written about a bunch of other topics, from spies to space travel, that take me out of my reality and on adventures.
 While not quite as thrilling, I’ve had a few adventures of my own, managed to get to some pretty fantastic places on our planet, and met incredible people.
 I’m slightly obsessed with Spain, ceramic tiles and pottery, food, flamenco, and good coffee.
 When I’m not cooking up a story, I’m often actually cooking food or baking treats.
 I also spend time writing and editing for international organizations that work to improve the health and lives of people around the world.”

 Hena Khan presented to grades K-3.
 Parents could order books using the special book order form, in partnership with Barstons Child’s Play.